niess/python-appimage/docs/src/index.md

     `PYTHONPATH` environment variable.

 !!!
 Caution
-    While Python AppImages are relocatable, site packages might not be.
-In particular, packages installing executable Python scripts assume a fix location of the Python runtime.
-If the Python AppImage is moved, then these scripts will fail.
-This can be patched by editing the script [shebang][SHEBANG], or be reinstalling the corresponding package.
+    Although Python AppImages are relocatable, site packages may not be.
+In particular, packages that install executable Python scripts assume a fixed location for the Python runtime.
+If the Python AppImage is moved, these scripts will fail.
+This can be resolved by either editing the script [shebang][SHEBANG] or reinstalling the corresponding package.

 ## Isolating from the user environment

 By default, Python AppImages are not isolated from the user environment.
-For example, packages located under `~/.local/lib/pythonX.Y/site-packages` are loaded prior to AppImage's (system) ones.
-Note that this is the usual Python runtime behaviour.
-However, it can be conflictual for some applications.
+For example, packages located under `~/.local/lib/pythonX.Y/site-packages` are loaded before the AppImage's ones.
+Note that this is the standard Python runtime behaviour.
+However, this can be conflictual for some applications.

-In order to isolate your application from the user environment, the Python runtime provides the `-E`, `-s` and `-I` options.
-For example, invoking a Python AppImage as {{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents the loading of user site packages (located under `~/.local`).
-Additionaly, the `-E` option disables Python related environment variables.
-In particular, it prevents packages under `PYTHONPATH` to be loaded.
-The `-I` option triggers both `-E` and `-s`.
+To isolate your application from the user environment, the Python runtime provides the `-E`, `-s` and `-I` options.
+For example, running {{ "`./python3.10 -s`" | id("user-isolation-example") }} prevents the loading of user site packages located under `~/.local`.
+Additionally, the `-E` option disables Python-related environment variables.
+In particular, it prevents packages under `PYTHONPATH` from being loaded.
+The `-I` option triggers both the `-E` and `-s` options.

 ## Using a virtual environement

-Isolation can also be achieved with a [virtual environment][VENV].
-Python AppImages can create a `venv` using the standard syntax, e.g. as
+[Virtual environments][VENV] can also be used to achieve isolation.
+For example, Python AppImages can create a `venv` using the standard syntax, as

 {{ begin("#venv-example") }}
 ```bash